stakater/kubestackplus-docs/content/for-developers/tutorials/inner-loop/01-containerize-app/containerize-app.md

 ## Objectives

-- Containerise your application for deployment on Stakater App Agility Platform (SAAP).
+- Containerize your application for deployment on Stakater App Agility Platform (SAAP).

 ## Key Results